sarikahkumar/ELECTION_ANALYSIS/README.md

 ## **Overview of Project**
 ---
-This is an an analysis of the recent election in Colorado
+This is an an analysis of the recent congressional elections held in Colorado

 ### **Purpose**
 The purpose of this analysis is to provide a report to Colorado Board of Elections based on the recent congressional election as requested by a Board employee.
 The following information is provided in the report: